Introduction to Workmanship

 Quality control mechanisms should be put in place to ensure adequate levels of workmanship.
 This can be accomplished through visual inspections or checks, tests, feedback loops from training, etc.

-Proper documentation management and adherence to configuration management processes and procedures is also critical in maintaining a high level of workmanship.
-Documentation should include but not be limited to: non-conformance reports, incident reports, training material, processes, procedures and applicable standards.
+Proper documentation management and adherence to configuration management processes and procedures are also critical in maintaining a high level of workmanship.
+Documentation should include but not be limited to non-conformance reports, incident reports, training material, processes, procedures, and applicable standards.

 Taking appropriate actions on training and quality control, a majority of workmanship related issues may be eliminated.
 As a point, remember that other production issues may arise such as: